Welcome to the official web site

 14 in Ohio that year.

-is poised to assist new and existing businesses to locate and
+to assist new and existing businesses to locate and expand in

 soon-to-be-completed water tower to better serve the community,